spotify/pedalboard/CODE_OF_CONDUCT.md

 include them as well.
 Your account of what occurred, and if you believe the incident is ongoing.
 If there is a publicly available record (e.g. a mailing list archive or a public IRC logger), please include a link.
 - Any additional information that may be helpful.

 After filing a report, a representative will contact you personally, review the incident, follow up with any additional questions, and make a decision as to how to respond.
-If the person who is harassing you is part of the response team, they will recuse themselves from handling your incident.
+If the person who is harassing you is part of the response team, they will recurse themselves from handling your incident.
 If the complaint originates from a member of the response team, it will be handled by a different member of the response team.
 We will respect confidentiality requests for the purpose of protecting victims of abuse.

 ### Attribution & Acknowledgements